mofadel/brain_tumor_detection/README.md

 - [License](#license)

 ## Quick start
-Our project is a deep learning based image segmentation solution to first detect the brain tumor and predict the likelihood of tumor existence.
+Our project is a deep learning based image segmentation solution to first detect the brain tumor and then predict the likelihood of tumor existence.
 - To begin, clone the repo:
 ```
 git clone link_to_the_repo && cd folder_name